Tens of thousands evacuated as India and Pakistan brace for Cyclone Biparjoy | KRDO

 Pakistan’s national carrier, PIA, has implemented a string of precautionary measures, including operating round-the-clock security to minimize any potential hazard to lives or equipment.

+“I have never seen winds like this in my life in my village before.
+People are very afraid,” said Leela Ram Kohli, a Sindh resident from the Badin District.

-In India’s Gujarat state, more than 8,000 people have been evacuated from coastal areas, according to the state’s health minister.
+In India’s Gujarat state, about 21,000 people have been evacuated from coastal areas, according to the state’s relief commissioner, Alok Kumar Pandey.
 Livestock have also been moved to higher ground, he said, adding some schools have been ordered to shut and fishing suspended.

 Heavy rainfall warnings are in place over the northern Gujarat region, where total rainfall may reach 10 inches, leading to flash flooding and landslides.